EddaSchulz/Xert_paper/CRISPR_screen_analysis/README.md

 # CRISPR screen analysis

 ## Description
-This folder contains all code that was used for alignment, counting and analysis of the CRISPR screen data in Gjaltema, Schwämmle 2021.
+This folder contains all code that was used for alignment, counting and analysis of the CRISPR screen data in Gjaltema, Schwämmle et al., 2021.

 ## Software dependencies and operating systems
 In order to perform these analyses, the following software has to be installed and available on the command line ($PATH):